What Does it Mean to Study Mathematics and Statistics?

 Certificate Programs in Mathematics and Statistics

 Math and statistics certificate programs are generally designed to cover a) a very basic introduction to concepts, for newcomers to the field, or b) specialized training in specific sub-areas for current professionals.
 For example, if a math teacher wants to start teaching more specialized courses, she might get a certificate in geometry, algebra, calculus, trigonometry, or statistics, depending on her current certifications.
 Introductory certificates may be helpful to career changers who aren't ready to commit to a full-time degree program, or professionals from other fields who need to augment their basic math skills.

 Bachelor's Degree Programs in Mathematics and Statistics

 Bachelor's degrees are typically the minimum requirement for most professional careers.
 Some math and statistics degree programs focus on a specific segment of the field, and allow students to develop an expertise in the applications and techniques associated with that area.
-Others are more general in nature, providing a broad overall foundation in core concepts.
+Others are more general in nature, building a broad overall foundation in core concepts.
 Both types of programs should cover general mathematical principles, science concepts, computers, and technology.

 Students should expect a bachelor's degree program to take approximately eight semesters of study.
 BS programs are thorough, intense, and rigorous.
 They include general education courses in the humanities, liberal arts and social sciences, so that math students are well-rounded and learn important skills in writing, critical thinking and communication.
 This latter is extremely important in the professional world; mathematicians and statisticians must often be able to explain their ideas to managers, students, teachers and policymakers.

 What Can You Do With a College Degree in Math and Statistics?